awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CreateDestination.md

         ]
       }
       ```
+**Note**
+If multiple accounts are sending logs to this destination, each sender account must be listed separately in the policy\.
+This policy does not support specifying `*` as the `Principal` or the use of the `aws:PrincipalOrgId` global key\.

    1. This creates a policy that defines who has write access to the destination\.
 This policy must specify the **logs:PutSubscriptionFilter** action to access the destination\.
 Cross\-account users will use the **PutSubscriptionFilter** action to send log events to the destination: